3JoB/anthropic-sdk-go/README.md

 There seems to be a lot to do (sad) and I have other work, so progress may be slow.

 - [   ] New ContextPool (should be hashmap now)
-- [ ] Switch to fasthttp
+- [ X ] Switch to fasthttp
 - [   ] Support SSE (still exploring, but fasthttp seems to have support)
 - [   ] Brand new API (I know, the API design of v1 is too messy)
 - [   ] Support prompt cache function (means fewer builds, but may cause some API conflicts, I'm still exploring)
 - [ ] Context Prompt Pool supports compression.

 <br><br>